 Osteopathy is a way of diagnosing, treating and preventing health problems by moving, stretching and massaging a person’s muscles, spine and joints.
-It is based on the principle that an individual’s wellbeing depends on their bones, muscles, ligaments and connective tissues working well together and in harmony with the rest of the body, including the internal organs and the nervous and circulatory systems.
+Osteopathy is based on the principle that an individual’s well-being depends on their bones, muscles, ligaments and connective tissues working in harmony with the rest of the body, including the internal organs and the nervous and circulatory systems.

-Osteopaths train for a minimum of 4 years where they learn a wide range of ‘structural’ techniques whilst gaining an extensive knowledge of human anatomy, physiology and disease.
-All in all, this gives them an unrivalled insight and understanding of the human body, including how it functions and what is needed for it be restored to health, naturally.
+Osteopaths train for a minimum of 4 years which they learn a wide range of ‘structural’ techniques while also gaining a comprehensive knowledge of human anatomy, physiology and disease.
+This gives them an unrivalled insight and understanding of the human body, including how it functions and what is required to restore it back to full health naturally.

-Osteopaths use a range of these ‘structural techniques’ which include joint and spine mobilisations and manipulations, soft tissue techniques, exercise prescription and postural advice which many will support with additional training in modalities such as cranial osteopathy, visceral (organ) osteopathy as well as functional, fascial, muscle energy and sports injury techniques.
+Osteopaths use a range of these ‘structural techniques’ which include joint and spine mobilisations and manipulations, soft tissue massage techniques, exercise prescription and postural advice.
+Many will also support this with additional training in modalities such as cranial osteopathy, and visceral (organ) osteopathy as well as functional, fascial, muscle energy and sports injury techniques.

 This additional training may take place either as part of undergraduate training or as part of a program of Continued Professional Development (CPD) which is overseen by the UK regulatory body, the General Osteopathic Council (GOsC).
 For further information about this, please click here.

 Osteopathic techniques aim to:

-- Increase the mobility of the spine and joints
+- Increase mobility in the spine and joints

-- Relieve muscle tension, thereby easing general aches and pains
+- Relieve muscle tension to ease general aches and pains

 - Enhance the blood supply to tissues

 - Help the body to heal and return to a healthy functional level

-Our osteopaths are used to seeing patients suffering from aches and pains caused by a variety of different means.
+Our osteopaths have a wealth of experience in helping patients who are suffering from aches and pains caused by a variety of different means.
 Whether it be driving or the stress of work, our osteopaths also have extensive experience with babies, toddlers, school-aged children and teenagers struggling with carrying school work or spending too much time at a computer workstation.

 Osteopathy has been shown to be able to help with a wide range of conditions, including: